IN-SPIRE Grant Program

 • The name of the co-PIs should appear in the top right-hand corner of each page.

-A. Cover Page (limited to 1 page, signatures excluded)
+A. Cover Page (limited to 1 page, signatures excluded).
+It should include:

 • Title of IN-SPIRE Project;